bitmark-inc/docs/learning-bitmark/working-with-bitmarks/using_bitmark_shares.md

 <br>

-### Verify that the share has been created and allocated to the owner
+### Verifying that the share has been created and allocated to the owner

   ```shell
     $ bitmark-cli -n <network> \